About Baruch S. Blumberg

 A leading light in the scientific community and a great humanitarian, Dr. Blumberg identified the hepatitis B virus and created the first vaccine to prevent infection with the virus.

 Following decades of research aimed at determining why some people become sick and others did not and traveling to remote areas around the world, Dr. Blumberg identified the antigen for hepatitis B in the blood of an Australian aborigine in 1964.
 This surface antigen, or immune response trigger for the virus, led to identification of the complete hepatitis B virus and its role in causing acute and chronic hepatitis and liver cancer.

 Once the virus and its antigen were identified, Dr. Blumberg and his team developed tests to detect it.
-This breakthrough resulted in the accurate diagnosis of affected individuals, protection of the blood supply, and development of a vaccine.
-By preventing chronic hepatitis B and liver cancer, the vaccine became the first “anti-cancer” vaccine.
-For his discovery of the hepatitis B virus, Dr. Blumberg was awarded the Nobel Prize in Medicine in 1976.
+This breakthrough resulted in the accurate diagnosis of affected individuals, protection of the blood supply and development of a vaccine.
+By preventing chronic hepatitis B, which can lead to liver cancer, the vaccine effectively became the first “anti-cancer” vaccine.

 In 1976, Dr. Blumberg won the Nobel Prize in Medicine for discovering the hepatitis B virus.
 He and his colleagues discovered the virus in 1967, and invented the first hepatitis B vaccine in 1969.

 Dr. Blumberg wrote a fascinating, brief autobiography at the request of the Nobel Prize committee, which is posted here.